royrobotiks/RocketAltimeter/README.md

       HARDWARE SETUP:
       ===============

-      Power:            3* 3V button Cells in parallel to Vin with switch in power line Voltage readout:  2K-2K voltage divider between +Vbat and GND connected to A6
+      Power:            3* 3V button Cells in parallel to Vbat and GND with switch in power line Voltage readout:  2K-2K voltage divider between +Vbat and GND connected to A6
       Sensor:           Barometric sensor breakout board connected via I²C User Interface:   Push-button to be connected between pin 2 and GND